WHO WE ARE

 The organization has been voted the Best Theatre Group on the South Fork in Dan's Papers Best of the Best Awards in 2013, 2014, 2015, 2016, and 2017.

 Boyer directs, choreographs and produces shows for OFVS.
-As a professional tap dancer, she curated and directed annual productions of, Tap: An Evening of Rhythm, as a JDTLab in April 2015, at the Southampton Cultural Center and Avram Theater at Southampton Stony Brook in April 2016, and at Guild Hall in April 2016.
-The show presented the history of tap through entertaining performances and educational video and it brought tappers of various ages together as well as Broadway tap dance professional, Aaron Tolson.
-Outside of OFVS she dance teacher and leader of the Tap Army competition team at dancehampton studio in East Hampton.
-She is also dance choreographer at Southold Junior/Senior High School where she has choreographed Rent, Adams Family, Mary Poppins and recently choreograhed their production of Les Miserables as well as choreographer at Shoreham-Wadin River High School.
+As a professional tap dancer, she curated and directed annual productions of, Tap: An Evening of Rhythm, as a JDTLab in April 2015, at the Southampton Cultural Center and Avram Theater at Southampton Stony Brook in April 2016, and at Guild Hall in May 2017 and 2018.
+The show presented the history of tap through entertaining performances and educational videos and it brought tappers of various ages together as well as Broadway tap dance professional, Aaron Tolson.
+Outside of OFVS she is a dance teacher and leader of the Tap Army competition team at dancehampton studio in East Hampton.
+She is also the dance choreographer at Southold Junior/Senior High School, Longwood High School, and Shoreham Wading River High School as well as the Marketing and Social Media Director for The Clubhouse in East Hampton.

 Klimiuk also provides her direction, choreography and production skills to OFVS shows.
-She recently graduated with her Master of Art in Applied Theatre from the CUNY School of Professional Studies and is grateful to be able to share her intense passion for theatre.
+She graduated with her Master of Art in Applied Theatre from the CUNY School of Professional Studies in June 2016 and is grateful to be able to share her intense passion for theatre and arts education.
 Kasia has been acting, dancing, and singing since her formative years, with over 15 years of performance training.
 She has performed in various productions on the East End as well NYC.
-In addition to OFVS, Kasia is an inventory appraiser at Gordon Brothers, actor-educator with New York City Children's Theatre (NYCCT) anti-bullying workshops, actor educator with NYCCT's Literature at Play programs, and works in Manhattan Youth Services after-school theatre programs.
-She enjoys teaching adolescents and young adults theatrical skills in addition to how theatre can be used as a tool for development and social justice.
-Her recent work as an applied theatre artist includes a recent JDT Lab at Guild Hall where she curated a Theatre of the Oppressed workshop and teaching acting and improv workshops for youth at Guild Hall.
+In addition to OFVS, Kasia is an inventory appraiser at Gordon Brothers, actor-educator and teaching artist with New York City Children's Theatre (NYCCT), works in Manhattan Youth Services after-school theatre programs, works as a teaching artist with Illuminart and at Guild Hall, and with Imaginarium Theater Collective, an applied theatre and arts education organization which she co-founded with Sarah Law in 2017.
+She enjoys teaching adolescents and young adults theatrical skills in addition to how theatre can be used as a tool for development and activism.